duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 Teachers explain autonomous systems, AI, ML, DL, and usage of algorithms:

 By incorporating artificial intelligence (AI) into systems, they gain the potential to accomplish tasks that usually rely on the intelligence of humans.
 Systems can become autonomous, and do not have to rely on human control and decisions.
-An example of an autonomous system that is currently developing is self-driving/autonomous cars.
+An example of an autonomous system that is currently developing is autonomous cars.

 AI systems utilize Deep Learning (DL) and Machine Learning (ML), which both rely on data matching and analysis algorithms.